 Note: Uncheck Non-playing Objects in the Canvas Display Options window to scrub through a Scene to view an estimated visual rendering of active playing Objects at a given point in the timeline.

 The connection status monitors the connection between the Space (deployment) and Spatial Studio.
 The colored circle indicates the status of the deployment; green, yellow and red.
 Green: connected, yellow: local mode and red: disconnected.
 Clicking on the indicator will open the Space & Deployment window to manage your Space.

-Green - Healthy connection between Studio and the Space.
+Green - Healthy connection between Spatial Studio and the Space.

-Yellow - Studio is working in Local Mode or is having trouble connecting to the Space.
+Orange - Spatial Studio is working in Local Mode or is having trouble connecting to the Space.

-Red - Studio is offline and unable to connect to the Space.
+Red - Spatial Studio is offline and unable to connect to the Space.